inside.ewu.edu

 Notes: this MBA foundation course, a prerequisite to all MBA finance courses, does not count toward the required MBA degree credits.

-This accelerated course deals with the application of basic theory and analytical techniques to financial decision making.
+An accelerated course dealing with the application of basic theory and analytical techniques to financial decision making.
 Topics include time value of money, risk and return, capital management, cost of capital, option theory, capital structure decisions, dividend policy, and the market for corporate control.

 BADM 503.
 QUANTITATIVE ANALYSIS IN BUSINESS.
 4 Credits.